 c.
 Social Engineering, Genetic modification and Disabled persons

 g.
 History of Feminist Philosophy of Technology

 b.
 History of Women Philosophers: Western & Non-Western Traditions

 We also encourage applications for other workshops/round tables.

 If you would like to give a paper/workshop/round table at IAPh 2020, please submit an abstract of max.
 500 words plus a title page with author details, the designated section to which you submit your abstract (e.g., section 3 b) and a short CV to firstname.lastname@example.org

 Additionally, selected papers will be published in the Springer Book Series “Women in the History of Philosophy and Sciences” (Ruth Hagengruber, Gianni Paganini and Mary Ellen Waithe, Editors-in-Chief). https://historyofwomenphilosophers.org/projects/individual_project/book-series-women-in-history-of-philosophy-and-sciences/

-If you would like your paper to be considered in advance of the conference for publication, please submit an essay of up to 10,000 words (including notes) to: firstname.lastname@example.org(include a separate, single page containing: title, author contact details, affiliation, conference section to which you are submitting the paper to (e.g., section 2.e.,) abstract and short CV).
+If you would like your paper to be considered in advance of the conference for publication, please submit an essay of up to 10,000 words (including notes) to: email@example.com, including a separate title page with author details and the designated section you are submitting the paper to (e.g., section 2.e.,) as well as a short CV).
 You do not have to submit an additional abstract for presentation at the conference.